alex-karpenko/git-events-runner/docs/intro/overview.md

     serviceAccount: git-events-runner-jobs
 ```

-Using these resources `GitEventsRunner` does following for each repo mentioned in the list of sources of the trigger:
+Using these resources `Git Events Runner` does following for each repo mentioned in the list of sources of the trigger:

 1. Clone specified branch (main is here) of the repo using URI and credentials (if needed) defined in GitRepo resource.
 2. Compare the latest commit hash with previously stored value (from previous run, if it was).